Human Rights City: Human Rights Cities in North America

+Dayton, Ohio has grappled with the challenges of systematic social, economic, and criminal injustices.
+In the city of Dayton, the human rights movement called Uniting Dayton for Human Rights began in 2022.
+The Uniting Dayton for Human Rights movement founders are Mary Tyler the principal of Mary E. Tyler Consulting, LLC. and former executive director of the National Conference for Community & Justice Greater Dayton in collaboration with the Human Relations Council and the University of Dayton Human Rights Center.
+The goal of the movement was to become an official human rights city that supports human rights principles according to the Universal Declaration of Human Rights, by recognizing and safeguarding fundamental rights for all individuals living in Dayton.

 Cities and international law

 All international human rights law is based in the Universal Declaration of Human Rights, which was adopted in 1948.
 This document outlines the inalienable and fundamental rights of humankind that are protected regardless of gender, race, class, sexual orientation, religion, or any other social, economic, or political factor.
 The articles in the UDHR are not legally binding, but they are recognized as part of customary international law, and they authorize the development of binding international treaties, which countries may choose to sign and ratify.
 International human rights treaties and monitoring processes, however, privileges national governments and limits the role of local officials, whose cooperation in the implementation of international law is critical.
 The day-to-day work of implementing human rights standards often rests on the shoulders of local and regional authorities.
 They too are bound by these agreements.
 Local and regional authorities are often directly responsible for services related to health care, education, housing, water supply, environment, policing and also, in many cases, taxation.

 How cities implement human rights ideals varies from city to city.
 This allows for each city to develop a plan that is specific to its capacities, needs, problems, and concerns.
 Formally designated “Human Rights Cities” typically create a leadership body made up of community activists, residents, and public officials (or their appointees) working in partnership.
 Other cities may adopt human rights language and standards without officially adopting the name of Human Rights City.
 For instance, Barcelona is a leading human right city in Europe, and it created an Office of Non-Discrimination to implement the EU anti-racial discrimination policy within its borders as part of becoming a Human Rights City.

 San Francisco is another such example, since its 1998 adoption of a city ordinance reflecting the principles of the Convention for the Elimination of all forms of Discrimination Against Women.
 The San Francisco example has helped shape work by activists organizing a “Cities for CEDAW” campaign to convince cities around the United States to implement the CEDAW convention despite the failure of the national government to ratify the treaty.